klasbo/TTK4145/Exercise1/README.md

 What are the differences between processes, threads, green threads, and fibers?
  - Which one of these do `pthread_create()` (C/POSIX), `threading.Thread()` (Python), `go` (Go) create?
- - How does pythons Global Interpreter Lock influence the way a python Thread behaves?
+ - How does pythons Global Interpreter Lock (GIL) influence the way a python Thread behaves?
  - With this in mind: What is the workaround for the GIL (Hint: it's another module)?
 How do you then share resources (variables/data)?
  - What does `func GOMAXPROCS(n int) int` change?